If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 How do we explain tax software’s ascension to the gilded heights of tax season?
-Easy – money.
+Price.

 I’ve been on both sides of the tax-return battle of man vs. machine.
-This past year I filed taxes with a local CPA because my wife and I had self-employment income and we’d lived and paid taxes overseas.
+As a freelancer, I’ve filed taxes with a local CPA and I’ve used H&R Block, Tax Slayer, and Turbo Tax.
+Before I freelanced, I filed for free online and over the phone.

-With all the diversity in tax situations, financial considerations and willingness or lack thereof to devote time to DIYing your 1040, the question of CPA versus tax software isn’t really an easy one to answer.
+With all the diversity in tax situations, financial considerations and willingness or lack thereof to devote time to DIYing your 1040, the question of tax software vs. accountant isn’t really an easy one to answer.

 So, we turned to experts to get their opinions on which method is best for which taxpayers.
 Our sources had a lot to say; we condensed it down into a list of things you need to consider before making your decision.